ksj1602/beaglebone-project/README.md

                 which temperature data will be reported STOP : Pauses the program
 START : Resumes the program if it has been paused
 OFF : Terminates the program.
-This is essentially the same as pressing the button if it was connected.
+This is essentially the same as pressing the button.
 ```

 The program supports the following command line arguments: